bsmg/beat-saber-community-wiki/mapping.md

 > Additional links from this checklist to essential information are coming *very* soon.
 Check back often as we continue to build this out!
 {.is-warning}
 - [ ] Download the necessary tools for mapping: an [audio editor](https://www.audacityteam.org/) and a [map editor](/mapping#map-editing-resources).
-- [ ] [Set up your audio file](/mapping#audio-editing-resources) (courtesy of Kolezan) including finding and confirming the BPM and exporting to OGG format.
+- [ ] [Set up your audio file](/mapping#audio-editing-resources) including finding and confirming the BPM and exporting to OGG format.
 - [ ] Set up your first song in your mapping editor (steps vary by which editor you choose).
 - [ ] Get mapping!
 Review [Basic Mapping practices](/mapping#tutorials-and-references) before you start.
 [Playtest](/mapping#playtesting) your own work early and often while mapping.
 - [ ] Get lighting!
 Review [Basic Lighting information](https://docs.google.com/document/d/1wpZgBeOD1-UbJpXf-b6gX5ICNYygCd6UK6LOPm-t5QM/edit) (courtesy of Puds).
 Simple manual lighting is easier than you think!